louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 server have two paths to exchange data: the first over the cellular interface and the second over the Wi-Fi interface.
 Each path uses a different sequence number space, but QUIC packets are encrypted using the same connection keys over both paths.
-When a QUIC packet needs to be send, the packet scheduler selects the relevant path.
+When a QUIC packet needs to be sent, the packet scheduler selects the relevant path.
-If a QUIC frame is lost over one path, it can be retransmitted over the other paths.
+If a QUIC frame is lost over one path, it can be retransmitted over any other path.

 Flexicast QUIC extends Multipath QUIC by requiring that each path uses different encryption and decryption keys.
 As such, multiple clients can share the same additional path which is encrypted with a different key than their respective unicast path.
-The IP destination address of this new, shared path MAY be a multicast address, so that all receivers with multicast support receive the same packet.
+The IP destination address of this new, shared path MAY be a multicast address, so that all receivers attached to this multicast tree receive the same packet.

 The case were the IP destination address is _not_ an IP multicast address is discussed later in this document.
-In short: use packet replication at the source, e.g., using sendmmsg, using the unicast destination address of the receivers.
-Scales at the source because we generate and encrypt only one packet, and duplicating the bytes is straightforward.
+In this case, Flexicast QUIC uses packet replication at the source, e.g., using sendmmsg, using the unicast destination address of the receivers.
+This solution scales at the source because Flexicast QUIC generates and encrypts only one packet, and duplicating the bytes is straightforward.

 A Flexicast QUIC connection starts with a handshake like a regular QUIC connection.
-R1, R2 and R3 establish a connection to S using the flexicast_support and the initial_max_path_id transport parameters.
+Receivers R1, R2 and R3 establish a connection to source S using the flexicast_support and the initial_max_path_id transport parameters.
 The initial path between each receiver and the source are individually secured using the keys derived at connection establishement.
 They remain open during the whole communication and constitute a unicast bidirectional path between the source and